teffland/expected-statistic-regularization/README.md

 Experiments were all run on a g4dn.xlarge instance on AWS with the amazon deep learning AMI on ubuntu 18 using python 3.6.15.
 (You'll need at least 16GB of GPU ram to run these experiments as is.)

-The python requirements are in `requirements.txt`
+The python requirements are in `requirements.txt`.
+I recommend using pyenv.

 ## Library TOC

-The code is based off of the [udify]() codebase and allennlp library.
+The code is adapted from the [udify](https://github.com/Hyperparticle/udify) codebase and allennlp.
+The significant updates to the code though had to be made to work with a newer version of allennlp.

 The directory structure is as follows:
 - `config`: holds allennlp experiment configurations. the configs define the model basics and use environment variables for hyperparams.
 - `data`: holds datasets and model assets.
 Our experiments are with the UD v2.8 treebanks, which are available [here](http://hdl.handle.net/11234/1-3687).
 The treebanks from that link must be placed in this folder, as in `expected-statistic-regularization/data/ud-treebanks-v2.8/`.
-The base udify model weights (trained on the 13 datasets from the paper) can be downloaded from this
-[gdrive]() link, and should be placed in the `weights` folder as `udify-13-model_weights.th`.
+The base udify model vocab and weights data (trained on the 13 datasets from the paper) can be downloaded from this [gdrive]() link, and should be placed in this folder.
+I also have the full subsampled ud-v2.8 treebanks with precomputed statistics used in the experiments available upon request.
 - `ml`: holds source code for experiments.
     - `ml.cmd` contains routines for creating datasets used in experiments
     - `ml.models` contains the main model classes used in the paper `expected_syntax_udify_model`, and the `ppt` baseline.
-    - `ml.ppt` contains the source code from [Kurniwan's PPT method]() that we reuse for the baseline
+    - `ml.ppt` contains the source code from [Kurniawan's PPT method](https://github.com/kmkurn/ppt-eacl2021) that we reuse for the baseline
     - `ml.training` contains code for training the model
-    - `ml.udify` contains the source udify code from [Kondryak's UDify method](), which we extend.
+    - `ml.udify` contains the source udify code from [Kondratyuk's UDify method](https://github.com/Hyperparticle/udify), which we extend.
     - `ml.utils` contains utilities for working with ud data and analyzing its statistics. the statistic functions are also implemented in here, both in regular python as `stat_funcs` and in pytorch as `tensor_stat_funcs`.
 The `test_tensor_stat_funcs` module ensures that these two implementations agree with eachother for correctness.
 - `scripts`: holds base scripts for generating datasets, computing stats, and launching experiments.

+Main code files of note would be `expected_syntax_udify_model.py` and `tensor_stat_funcs.py`, which implement the model and the supervision statistics.

 ## Usage